tw050x/tw050x.net/.vscode/extensions/redis-client/README.md

 ## Configuration

 There are no VS Code settings for this extension.
-Add and manage connections from the Redis view (Add/Edit/Delete actions) and credentials are stored in the extension's local storage.
+Add and manage connections from the Redis view (Add/Edit/Delete actions).

-Use the "Set Filter" command in the Redis view title to include only keys whose names or contents contain the given text (case-insensitive).
-Clear the input to remove the filter.
+Use the "Set Filter" command in the Redis view title to restrict the snapshot:

+- `foo` → case-insensitive name match.
+- `content:foo` → case-insensitive match across values (string/hash/list/set/zset).
+Value scans are capped to the first 200 keys per refresh to keep the UI responsive.
+- Clear the input to remove the filter.

+## Secrets

+Connection passwords are stored in VS Code's Secret Storage instead of plain JSON on disk.
+Existing stored passwords are migrated automatically the next time the extension loads.

 ## Usage